 To change your PCP, call Member Services at the phone number on the back cover of this booklet.
-You will be issued a new ID card showing the new PCP's name and contact information.
 The change will be effective the first day of the following month.
-Please Note: If you use a PCP that is not printed on your ID card, you may incur a higher cost share or your claims may be denied.
+Please Note: If you use a PCP other than the PCP you are assigned to, you may incur a higher cost share or your claims may be denied.